algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 ###### Workflow

-The workflow defines the different steps to be executed by GitHub Actions.
-The workflow is defined in the file [pacman.yml](../.github/workflows/pacman.yml) and is executed on each pull request on the main or dev branch.

-The workflow we will use to improve project quality is defined in the following diagrams:
+The workflow consists of the following steps:

+1. **Checkout:** Retrieves the repository.
+2. **Build:** Builds the project.
+3. **Test:** Executes unit tests and game-testing scripts.
+4. **Publish Test Results:** Publish the test results as artifacts.

+Here is a diagram of the workflow:

 ![GitWorkflow](../pictures/GitWorkflow.png)

+If any of the steps fail, the workflow will be marked as failed and the development team will be notified at which step the error occurred.

 ###### Configuration

 Actions such as assembling and execution of unit tests are performed on a computer or server.
 These actions are enabled and synchronized with GitHub thanks to a runner provided by GitHub.
 To install the runner, there is GitHub [documentation](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners) explaining the various steps involved.
 Once the runner has been installed and activated on a computer, it can be selected to execute the various workflow actions.

-As our team does not have a server to host the runner, the decision was made to install the runners on the computers of the project's quality assurance staff:
+As our team does not have a server to host the runner, the decision was made to install the runners on the computers of the project's quality assurance staff.
+This allows us to have a runner available at all times and to have a better overview of the errors that may occur.

-- Thomas Planchard
-- Maxime Caron

 Next, the various actions and workflow steps are defined in the [pacman.yml](/pacman.yml) file, which is saved at the root of the repository.